 Any student who has contracted a contagious disease may be restricted from attendance at school until the student is no longer contagious.
 The school district uses Title 173-Nebraska Health and Human Services/Control of Communicable Disease, Chapter 3 of the Nebraska Administrative Code as a "best practice" guideline for contagious and infectious diseases.
-If there are questions regarding the communicability of your child's health condition or if you know your child has contracted a contagious or communicable disease or condition, please call the school nurse, Mrs. Karalee Fiddelke.
+If there are questions regarding the communicability of your child's health condition or if you know your child has contracted a contagious or communicable disease or condition not otherwise specified in board policy or this handbook, please call the school nurse, Mrs. Karalee Fiddelke.